-Cybersecurity is a very hot topic in the news; however, some of the terms that are being thrown around may go over some people’s head.
+Cybersecurity is a very hot topic in the news; however, some of the terms that are being thrown around may go over some people’s heads.
 Here is an overview of the top 5 common terminologies that everyone should know.

 - Malware– is any type of software whose sole intention is to damage or disable your device.
 Once you get any type of malware on your device, it can take control of your computer, send your live activity or information to a remote computer, and record your keystrokes and actions.
 Malware can travel throughout the world wide web very easily as it can attach to documents sent via email or text message.